nikitaskh211/CMaykr/readme.md

 We will also add a feature to log history of changes between files.

 All the source code must be self-explanatory so there must be no confusion.

+## What's the roadmap ?

+Development of this project takes time and some elements are unfinished so it makes sense to generate a roadmap for everyone to see:
+- [x] Working CLI.
+- [ ] Making the projects.
+- [ ] Building the projects